Search Fr. Z’s Blog

 It is nice to make connections which show us how the Church was always alive throughout the centuries before our own time.
 Today is the feast of St. Pope Sixtus III, whom you will remember as having been involved with … Continue reading

 I am guessing that not too many of you who are not of Italian origin know very much about Saint Agapitus.
 First, I am thrilled to be able to share with you a photo of a rare statue of … Continue reading

 St. Augustine has a comment on the Gospel for today’s Holy Mass (in the Novus Ordo), which concerns the number of times we must forgive those who sin against us.
-He works with the significance of numbers and brings in … Continue reading
+He works with the significance of numbers and brings … Continue reading

-3. In Sicilia, natalis sancti Eusebii, papae, qui, strenuus testis Christi, a Maxentio imperatore hanc in insulam deportatus est et, exsul patriae … Continue reading
+3. In Sicilia, natalis sancti Eusebii, papae, qui, strenuus testis Christi, a Maxentio imperatore hanc in insulam deportatus est et, exsul patriae terrenae, … Continue reading

 I have compressed the mp3 file for the sermon for the High Mass in the Cathedral of Camden for the Assumption of the Blessed Virgin Mary.
 The file was originally pretty high quality and therefore huge, but I … Continue reading

 Yesterday in the Cathedral of Camden (NJ) a Solemn High Mass using the 1962 Missale Romanum was celebrated for the feast of the Assumption.
 The cathedral was full and many clergy were present in proper choir dress.
 The … Continue reading

 Yesterday, by the way, was also the Feast of St. Alypius, who was the life long friend of St. Augustine of Hippo, who became the bishop of Augustine’s home town.
 Here is his entry in the Martyrologium Romanum:

 Many other blogs are paying the proper attention to the Assumption of the Blessed Virgin.
-I will therefore remind you that other saints share this day with the Mother of God’s feast and consequently are somewhat marginalized (not that they … Continue reading
+I will therefore remind you that other saints share this day with the Mother of God’s feast and consequently are somewhat marginalized (not that … Continue reading

 St. Cyril of Alexandria has a comment on today’s Gospel reading in which Jesus is confronted about paying the tax and he instructs his disciple to go fishing: